 Are you looking for an adventurous way to work and travel overseas?
-Apply for a working holiday in Canada which gives you the opportunity to stay in amazing cities like Vancouver, Toronto and Montreal, working part-time while travelling through the breathtaking expanses of the country.
+Apply for a working holiday visa in Canada which gives you the opportunity to stay in amazing cities like Vancouver, Toronto, and Montreal, working part-time while traveling through the breathtaking expanses of the country.
 The International Experience Canada (IEC) program provides young individuals with the opportunity to do all this and more.

 The Working Holiday Visa is part of the International Mobility Program (IEC) and is available to citizens of 34 countries that have a consensual youth mobility arrangement with Canada.
 There are three different programs that fall under working holidays in Canada, all of them based on temporary work permits that last between 12 and 24 months, depending on your country of origin.

 If you haven’t settled on your career path but you are willing to work in an unskilled position with other young adults (for example ski resorts) or you are enrolled/have attained tertiary education outside of Canada, you can use the opportunity as a gap year in Canada.
 The difference between this program and others is that your amazing trip will allow you to earn money so that you can fund your travels during your stay.
 This is a great way to pay off all your expenses you will incur while in Canada.

 You will also gain valuable Canadian professional working experience to better compete in the global economy.
 Your career horizons will broaden by working with people who have diverse cultural backgrounds while learning new approaches to doing business, experiencing a different country, and developing your language skills.